Aerie’s new swimsuits are made from 1 million recycled plastic bottles

 Brands throughout the fashion industry are striving to become more eco-friendly, from Everlane’s decision to cut new plastic from its supply chain to Allbirds’ quest to develop more sustainable sneaker materials.

-Today, Aerie—American Eagle’s lingerie and lifestyle brand—announces its own commitment to sustainability with a new swimwear line called Real Good Swim.
+Today, Aerie—AEO Inc.’s lingerie and lifestyle brand—announces its own commitment to sustainability with a new swimwear line called Real Good Swim.
 The 10-piece collection, priced between $19 and $54, is made from a fabric called Repreve, which is made from 82% rPET (more commonly known as recycled plastic bottles).

 Other brands, including Reformation and Athleta, have recently shifted to using recycled plastic in their swimwear.
-American Eagle’s move toward more sustainable fabrics is significant given the scale of the company, which generates upwards of $4 billion in annual revenue.
+AEO Inc.’s move toward more sustainable fabrics is significant given the scale of the company, which generates upwards of $4 billion in annual revenue.
 And since the brand targets young consumers, who are particularly concerned about sustainability, this line meets an important need in the market.

 “Our customers are asking for environmentally responsible products, and Aerie‘s goal is to deliver products that feel good to wear and to buy,” says Jen Foyle, Aerie’s global brand president.